erimok/chrome-telegram-bot/readme.md

-# File receiver form bot
+# File receiver bot

+## Bot configuration

+Configuration of the bot setting up via `config.ini`.
+Example of config file is placed in root folder of the project (`config.ini.example`).

+## Bot initialization

+Entry point of the bot is `init.py`

 ## Venv